MingCHEN-Github/TraDE/README.md

+# TraDE: Network and Traffic-aware AdaptiveScheduling for Microservices Under Dynamics

 The transition from monolithic architecture to microservices has enhanced flexibility in application design and its scalable execution.
 This approach often involves using a computing cluster managed by a container orchestration platform, which supports the deployment of microservices.
 However, this shift introduces significant challenges, particularly